-Most students will complete more than 40 classes before they leave SCU and, presumably conclude this stage in their formal education.
+Most students will complete more than 40 classes before they leave SCU and, presumably, conclude this final stage in their formal education.
 This class is one of them.
 While it was conceived and developed by the instructor, it really does not work without the active engagement of students.
-Here is a twofold exhortation offered in lieu of policies for classroom behavior: students should come to each class prepared to 1) be present for the full 65 minutes we are together in our classroom, and 2) contribute to and support the learning community for which we are all responsible.
-There are plenty of things we all want and need to do on a daily basis-study for exams, sleep, use the bathroom, e-mail professors, text family, prepare for other classes, exercise, run errands, catch up with news, pursue romance, watch t.v.-but the twofold exhortation tells us these things should not happen during our time together.
+Here is a twofold exhortation offered as a class policy for classroom behavior: students should come to each class prepared to

+- 1) be present for the full 65 minutes we are together in our classroom, and - 2) contribute to and support the learning community for which we are all responsible.

+There are plenty of things we all want and need to do on a daily basis-study for exams, sleep, use the bathroom, e-mail professors, text family, prepare for other classes, exercise, run errands, catch up with news, pursue romance, watch t.v. -but the twofold exhortation tells us these things should not happen during our time together in the classroom.
 An easy way for students to determine whether something is appropriate is to ask, Am I respecting the class when I do it?

-Of late some students' near compulsive engagement with personal electronic devices during classtime has led me to ask students to refrain from their use in class.
-Students who find this policy burdensome-e.g. they take notes on laptops or i-pads, or have purchased electronic copies of texts-should consult with me the first week of classes to arrange for their use of the necessary devices during class.
+Of late some students' near compulsive engagement with personal electronic devices during class time has led me to despair that I can expect all students to use them responsibly in class.
+I have therefore decided to ask students to refrain from their use in class.
+Students who find this policy burdensome-e.g. they take notes on laptops or i-pads, or have purchased electronic copies of texts-should consult with me outside of class during the first week to discuss their needs and interests.